ubuntudroid/todoist-gnome-shell-extension/README.md

-**Unmaintained: Please check out our [todoist-indicator] which started as a fork of this project and greatly expand on its feature set.**
+**Unmaintained: Please check out [todoist-indicator](https://github.com/tarelda/todoist-indicator) which started as a fork of this project and greatly expand on its feature set.**

 # Unofficial Todoist Gnome Shell extension